Learn more about PairTree's Private Adoption Approach. Today, over 90% of domestic infant adoptions have some level of openness.

-At PairTree, we believe that the best approach to open adoption is achieved at the earliest stage: when a women is weighing whether or not adoption is right for her.
-And if so, ensuring we give her total control over her journey..
+At PairTree, we believe that the best approach to open adoption is achieved at the earliest stage: when a woman is weighing whether or not adoption is right for her.
+And if so, ensure we give her total control over her journey...

 Note for Adopting Families: